VoltLang/Volta/doc/volt.md

 ## Simple Types ##

 *Primitive Types* are the simplest form of abstraction available.
+Most of these have legacy keywords (indicated in the comments).
+These currently function for compatibility purposes, but should not be relied on remaining.

-    bool     // Is either 'true' or 'false'. byte     // Signed 8 bit value.
-    ubyte    // Unsigned 8 bit value.
-    short    // Signed 16 bit value.
-    ushort   // Unsigned 16 bit value.
+    bool    // Is either 'true' or 'false'. i8      // Signed 8 bit value. (legacy keyword: 'byte') u8      // Unsigned 8 bit value. (legacy keyword: 'ubyte') i16     // Signed 16 bit value. (legacy keyword: 'short') u16     // Unsigned 16 bit value. (legacy keyword: 'ushort')
-    int      // Signed 32 bit value.
+    i32     // Signed 32 bit value. (legacy keyword: 'int')
-    uint     // Unsigned 32 bit value.
+    u32     // Unsigned 32 bit value. (legacy keyword: 'uint')
-    long     // Signed 64 bit value.
+    i64     // Signed 64 bit value. (legacy keyword: 'long')
-    ulong    // Unsigned 64 bit value.
+    u64     // Unsigned 64 bit value. (legacy keyword: 'ulong')
+    f32     // 32 bit floating point value. (legacy keyword: 'float') f64     // 64 bit floating point value. (legacy keyword: 'double')

 Various suffixes can be attached to these types to make new types.

-    int[]    // A dynamic (resizable at run-time) array of ints. int[32]  // A static (size fixed at compile-time) array of 32 ints. int*     // A pointer to an int.
-Can be 'null'. int[int] // An associative array of ints, indexed by an int key.
+    i32[]    // A dynamic (resizable at run-time) array of ints. i32[32]  // A static (size fixed at compile-time) array of 32 ints. i32*     // A pointer to an int.
+Can be 'null'. i32[i32] // An associative array of ints, indexed by an int key.

 And various prefixes change how the types behave.

-    const(int)   // An integer that cannot be modified. const(int)[] // An array of integers that cannot be modified, but the array itself can. const(int[]) // An array of integers that cannot be modified, and neither can the array itself.
+    const(i32)   // An integer that cannot be modified. const(i32)[] // An array of integers that cannot be modified, but the array itself can. const(i32[]) // An array of integers that cannot be modified, and neither can the array itself.

-Note that there is no way to write `int const([])`.
+Note that there is no way to write `i32 const([])`.
 That is to say, an array that cannot be modified with contents that can be modified. `const` (and other qualifiers) are *transitive*; they apply to themselves and their children.

 `immutable` is similar to `const`, except `immutable` values guarantee (save the programmer deliberately going around the type system with `cast`) that there are no mutable references to the data at all.